 WHAT TO SEE

 There are a couple different routes depending on how much time you have.
-We opted for route C to see all the big highlights and that also includes a boat ride instead of walking around the lake.
+We opted for route C to see all the big highlights that includes a boat ride instead of walking around the lake.
 If you have less time, take route A or B (about 2-3 and 3-4 hours respectively).
-If you are spending a whole day and want to be really ambitious, K route is a hike around the whole lake.
+If you are spending a whole day and want to be really ambitious, route K is a hike around the whole lake.

 We also took a decent chunk of time to find the “secret spot” another blogger mentioned.
 I thought “secret” might have been a little exaggeration, but I’m always down for a good photo stop.
 The normal route was close (apparently you just take the steps to the left of Veliki Slap — the big waterfall in the lower lakes — and it’s a 10 minute or so hike up) but I was determined to find it anyways.